-The calcareous formations of biogenic origin in the Mediterranean Sea are represented by coralligenous reefs, vermetid reefs, cold water corals, Lithophyllum byssoides concrations/trottoirs, banks formed by the corals Cladocora caespitosa or Astroides calycularis, sabellariid and serpulid worm reefs, and rhodoliths seabeds.
-Among all, coralligenous reefs (Fig. 1) and rhodoliths seabeds (Fig. 2) are the two most typical and important bioconstructed habitats that develop in the Mediterranean circalittoral zone, built-up by coralline algal frameworks that grow in dim light conditions, for which inventorying and mapping methods, as well as monitoring protocols, still lack of homogeneity and standardisation.
+1. The calcareous formations of biogenic origin in the Mediterranean Sea are represented by coralligenous reefs, vermetid reefs, cold water corals reefs, Lithophyllum\byssoides concrations/trottoirs, banks formed by the corals Cladocora caespitosa,\Astroides\calycularis, Phyllangia\americana\mouchezii,\Polycyathus\muellerae, reefs formed by the stylasteridae\Errina aspera, sabellariid and serpulid worm reefs, and rhodoliths\seabeds.
+Among all, coralligenous reefs (Fig. 1) and rhodoliths\seabeds (Fig. 2) are the two most typical and abundant\bioconstructed habitats that develop in the Mediterranean circalittoral zone, built-up by coralline algal frameworks that grow in dim light conditions, for which inventorying and mapping methods, as well as monitoring protocols, still lack of homogeneity and standardization.

-Figure 1: Coralligenous habitat (pictures by Simone Musumeci, Monica Montefalcone).
+Figure 1: Coralligenous habitat.
+Photos by Simone Musumeci (above) and Monica Montefalcone (below).

-Figure 2: Rhodoliths habitat (picture from UNEP/MAP-RAC/SPA, 2015).
+Figure 2: Rhodoliths habitat (photo from UNEP/MAP-RAC/SPA, 2015).

-The most important and widespread bioconstructions in the Mediterranean Sea is represented by coralligenous reefs (UNEP/MAP-RAC/SPA, 2008), an endemic and characteristic habitat considered as the climax biocenosis of the circalittoral zone (Pérès and Picard, 1964).
-Coralligenous is characterised by high species richness, biomass and carbonate deposition values comparable to tropical coral reefs (Bianchi, 2001), and economic values higher than seagrass meadows (Cánovas Molina et al., 2014).
+2. The most important and widespread bioconstruction in the Mediterranean Sea is represented by coralligenous reefs (UNEP/MAP-RAC/SPA, 2008), an endemic and characteristic habitat considered as the climax biocenosis of the circalittoral zone (Pérès and Picard, 1964).
+Coralligenous is characterised by high species richness, biomass and carbonate deposition values comparable to tropical coral reefs (Bianchi, 2001), and economic values higher than seagrass meadows (Cánovas\Molina et al., 2014).
 Construction of coralligenous reefs started during the post-Würm transgression, about 15000 years ago, and develops on rocky and biodetritic bottoms in relatively constant conditions of temperature, currents and salinity.

-Two main coralligenous typologies can be defined, coralligenous growing on the circalittoral rocks (cliffs or outcrops), and coralligenous developing over circalittoral soft/detritic bottoms creating biogenic platforms (Piazzi et al., 2019b).
-Coralligenous structure results from the dynamic equilibrium between bioconstruction, mainly made by encrusting calcified Rhodophyta belonging to Corallinales and Peyssonneliales (such as the genera Lithophyllum, Lithothamnion, Mesophyllum, Neogoniolithon, and Peyssonnelia), with an accessory contribution by serpulid polychaetes, bryozoans and scleractinian corals), and destruction processes (by borers and physical abrasion), which create a morphologically complex habitat where highly diverse benthic assemblages develop (Ballesteros, 2006).
+3. Two main coralligenous typologies can be defined, coralligenous developing on the circalittoral rocks (cliffs or outcrops), and coralligenous developing over circalittoral soft/detritic bottoms creating biogenic platforms (Piazzi et al., 2019b).
+Coralligenous structure results from the dynamic equilibrium between bioconstruction, mainly made by encrusting calcified Rhodophyta belonging to Corallinales and Peyssonneliales (such as the genera Lithophyllum, Lithothamnion, Mesophyllum, Neogoniolithon, and Peyssonnelia), with an accessory contribution by serpulid polychaetes, bryozoans and scleractinian corals, and destruction processes (by borers and physical abrasion), which create a morphologically complex habitat where highly diverse benthic assemblages develop (Ballesteros, 2006).
 Light represents the main factor limiting bioconstruction, and coralligenous reefs are able to develop in dim light conditions (<3% of the surface irradiance), from about 20 m down to 120 m depth.
-Also the upper mesophotic zone (where the light is still present, from 40 m to 120 m depth), embracing the continental shelf, is shaped by extremely rich and diverse coralligenous assemblages dominated by animal forests that grow over biogenic rocky reefs.
+Also, the upper mesophotic zone (where the light is still present, from 40 m to about 120 m depth), embracing the continental shelf, is shaped by extremely rich and diverse coralligenous assemblages dominated by animal forests that grow over biogenic rocky reefs.